-I'm an oceanographer and engineer with broad interests in marine phytoplankton ecology.
-The questions that motivate me the most are those that examine how phytoplankton respond to changes in the oceanic light environment.
-Phytoplankton aren’t the simple ‘wandering plants’ that their name implies; they are complex photosynthetic microbes well adapted for harvesting sunlight from the ocean’s continually varying light field.
-My research aims to decipher the complex photosynthetic behaviors we see in phytoplankton, in order to gain more insight into how these critical marine microbes contribute to oceanic processes such as primary production.
+I'm an oceanographer and engineer with broad interests in phytoplankton ecology, especially how phytoplankton interact with the oceanic light environment.
+Phytoplankton aren’t the simple ‘wandering plants’ that their name implies; they're complex photosynthetic microbes well adapted for harvesting sunlight from the ocean’s continually varying light field.
+Gaining insight into this complexity can help us understand how these key marine microbes contribute to core ocean ecosystem processes such as primary production.

 Cornell University, College of Agriculture & Life Sciences and College of Engineering, Joint Program B.S. in Agricultural & Biological Engineering (now Biological and Environmental Engineering).
 Ithaca, New York.
 1992.

 Deep Springs College, Deep Springs, California.
 Program of Study.
 1989.

 Woods Hole Oceanographic Institution, Biology Department.
 Woods Hole, Massachusetts.

 Associate Scientist with Tenure (2017-present)